IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/api.md

     ibmcloud fn api get /myapi > myapi.json
     ```

-Now we can delete the existing API we have created and restore using this document:
+    Now we can delete the existing API we have created and restore using this document.

-    1. Delete the existing API
+3. Delete the existing API

     ```bash
     ibmcloud fn api delete /myapi
     ```
     ```bash
     ok: deleted API /myapi
     ```

-    2. Check that the endpoints are gone
+4. Check that the endpoints are gone

     ```bash
     ibmcloud fn api list
     ```
     ```bash
     ok: APIs
     Action                            Verb             API Name  URL
     ```

-3. Restore the endpoints from the OpenAPI Specification
+5. Restore the endpoints from the OpenAPI Specification

     ```bash
     ibmcloud fn api create -c myapi.json